Max Yashirin: Biography

 A Russian émigré, Yashirin came to the United States when he was 8 years old.
 After graduating from Lincoln Northeast High School he joined the Marine Corps Reserve.
-After completing training, Yashirin enrolled at the University of Nebraska-Lincoln, majoring in international business with minors in Russian and economics.
+After completing training, Yashirin enrolled at the University of Nebraska–Lincoln, majoring in international business with minors in Russian and economics.
 In the years after enrolling in college Yashirin was found guilty of driving with a suspended driver's license and for driving under the influence of alcohol.

 While he was a student at UNL in 2004 his unit was activated and he was sent to Iraq.
 Yashirin earned the rank of sergeant and served a seven-month tour of duty at Al Asad Airbase, the largest U.S. military airbase in the largely Sunni western Iraq Province of Al Anbar Province.
 He was a heavy equipment mechanic.

-After serving one year Yashirin returned to Nebraska and to the university, where he plans to finish his degree in international business in spring 2008.
+After serving one year Yashirin returned to Nebraska and to the university, where he planned to finish his degree in international business in spring 2008.

 As of fall 2008 Max’s brother Nick was deployed in Iraq.